NaumanHussain00/InvoiceGenerator/backend/README.md

 Errors

 - 404 Customer Not Found
-- 400 Invalid CustomerID (if path param is invalid)
+- 400 Invalid Customer ID (if invalid type)
 - 500 Failed to Create Invoice

 2. Get All Invoices